Scrip: Company scrip

 During the Great Depression, at the height of the crisis, many local governments paid employees in scrip.
 Vermilion, Alberta was just one example.

 In the U.S., payment of wages in scrip became illegal under the Fair Labor Standards Act of 1938.

-The expression scrip is also used in the stock market where companies can sometimes pay dividends in the form of additional shares/stock rather than in money.
+The expression scrip is also used in the financial field where companies can sometimes pay dividends in the form of additional shares/stock rather than in money.
 It is also a written document that acknowledges debt.

 After World War I and World War II, scrip was used as notgeld ("emergency money") in Germany and Austria.

 Scrip was used extensively in prisoner-of-war camps during World War II, at least in countries that complied with the Third Geneva Convention.
 Under the Geneva Conventions, enlisted prisoners of war could be made to work and had to be paid for their labor, but not necessarily in cash.
 Since ordinary money could be used in escape attempts, they were given scrip that could only be used with the approval of camp authorities, usually only within the camps.

 Poker chips, also referred to as casino tokens, are commonly used as money with which to gamble.
 The use of chips as company money in the early 19th century in Devon, England, in the Wheal Friendship copper mine gave its name to a local village of Chipshop.

 Stamp scrip

-Stamp scrip was a type of local money designed to be circulated and not to be hoarded.
+Stamp scrip, sometimes called coupon scrip, was a type of local money designed to be circulated and not to be hoarded.

 One type of this worked this way.
 Each scrip certificate had printed boxes; every month a stamp costing a certain amount (in a typical case, 1% of the face value) had to be purchased and recorded in a box, otherwise the scrip lost all its value.
 This provided a great incentive to spend the scrip quickly.
 The scheme was used successfully in Germany and Austria in the early 1930s, after national currencies collapsed.
 National governments considered themselves threatened by the success of stamp scrip projects, and shut them down; similar misgivings discouraged their later use elsewhere.

 The Alberta Social Credit Party government in 1937 issued prosperity certificates, a form of provincial currency, in an effort to encourage spending.
 This scrip had boxes in which a stamp equal to 2% of the value had to be affixed each week.
 Thus, the value of the certificate was covered by the cost of the stamps at the year's end when it matured.